Performance Guide#

 1. Media and AI processing (single stream)#

-The Deep Learning Streamer Pipeline Framework combines media processing with AI inference capabilities.
-The simplest pipeline detects objects in a video stream stored as a disk file.
+The Deep Learning Streamer Pipeline Framework combines media processing and AI inference capabilities.
+The simplest pipeline detects objects in a video stream stored as a file.

 gst-launch-1.0 filesrc location=${VIDEO_FILE} ! parsebin ! vah264dec ! "video/x-raw(memory:VAMemory)" ! gvadetect model=${MODEL_FILE} device=GPU pre-process-backend=va ! queue ! gvafpscounter ! fakesink